rotationalio/ensign/docs/content/examples/data_scientists.md

         asyncio.get_event_loop().run_until_complete(self.subscribe())
 ```

-If we were to run the `BaleenSubscriber` now, e.g. with this `in-main` block:
+If we were to run the `BaleenSubscriber` now, e.g. with this `if-main` block:

 ```python
 if __name__ == "__main__":